generalui/hooks-for-redux/README.md

 > same redux, half the code

 Redux has many wonderful traits, but brevity isn't one of them.
-Hooks-for-redux strives to reduce the amount of code required to define and manage Redux state.
+Hooks-for-redux strives to reduce the amount of boilerplate code required to define and manage Redux state while maintaining maximum capability and compatibility with the Redux platform.
 Like how React added "hooks" to clean up Component state management, hooks-for-redux uses a similar, hooks-style API to clean up Redux state management.

-This library's primary goal is to reduce Redux code while maintaining maximum compatibility with the Redux platform.
-The primary strategy is to DRY up the API and use reasonable defaults, with overrides, wherever possible.
-H4R streamlines reducers, actions, dispatchers, store-creation and hooks for using redux in react as well.
+The primary strategy is to [DRY](https://www.essenceandartifact.com/2016_06_01_archive.html#dry) up the API and use reasonable defaults, with overrides, wherever possible.
+H4R streamlines reducers, actions, dispatchers, store-creation and hooks for using redux in react.
+This library has only two dependencies: [redux](https://www.npmjs.com/package/redux) and [react-redux](https://www.npmjs.com/package/react-redux).

+The result is a 2-3x reduction in code-size and near total elimination of all the boilerplate code you used to need to use Redux.

 > NOTE: This is NOT a library for "hooking" Redux into React, at least not primarily. react-redux already does this elegantly.
 Instead, this library wraps react-redux's useSelector, as well as many other standard Redux tools, to provide a more streamlined API.